 Figure 1: Overview of the model showing which parameter inputs are used to make optimal decisions about the natural gas grid.

-39 It shows which input parameters are used to make optimal decisions about the grid.
-Optimality of the model's solution determines whether to operate, decommission or replace investments in the grid's pipelines.
-The model decisions can be divided into two categories, namely gas grid and pipelines and gas volumes.
+[39] It shows which input parameters are used to make optimal decisions about the grid.
+Optimality of the model's solution, the decisions of which can be divided into two categories, namely gas grid and pipelines and gas volumes, determines whether to operate, decommission or replace investments in the grid's pipelines.
 For example, the gas grid and pipelines results include pipeline transport capacity up to 2040.
-The parameter inputs consist of information on the existing gas grid (e.g. transport capacity and technical lifetime of pipelines), techno-economic assumptions on replacement investments and scenario-based developments in gas demand and renewable gas generation.
+The parameter inputs consist of information on the existing gas grid (e.g., transport capacity and technical lifetime of pipelines), techno-economic assumptions on replacement investments and scenario-based developments in gas demand and renewable gas generation.

 Objective of minimizing total grid costs

-The objective function, that aims to minimzing total grid costs from the perspective of the gas grid operator is given in Equation 1 Essentially, it consits of the costs of the grid supply using pipelines, and the costs of an alternative supply option (CoAS) (off-grid supply).
+The objective function, that aims to minimize total grid costs from the perspective of the gas grid operator is given in Equation 1.
+Essentially, it consists of the costs of the grid supply using pipelines, and the costs of an alternative supply option (CoAS) (off-grid supply).

 minx  Capex + Opex operation of pipelines + CoAS off-grid supply